maxxxxxdlp/open-api/README.md

 FLASK_APP=open_api_tools.frontend.server ./venv/bin/python -m flask run
 ```

+SCHEMA_LOCATION can also be specified as a URL

 The web server is now available at http://127.0.0.1:5000/

 For production, use a production WSGI server -